nomadhermit/Scripts4AlpineLinux/README.md

 # Scripts4AlpineLinux
-MIsc scripts for use on Alpine Linux runnig in a VM (i.e. Virtualbox guest)
+Misc scripts for use on Alpine Linux runnig in a VM (i.e. Virtualbox guest)

 #jupyter-python-setup.sh
  Install Jupyter and Python Engine for use with following libraries on Alpine Linux 3.5: